Course Info

 Duly Performed Requirements

-Attendance at all lectures and timely submission of all class exercises and assignments.
-There will be a late submission penalty for the assignment and you will only be allowed to miss at most 4 hours of lectures out of 24 hours (2 days worth of lectures) without a proof of medical note.
+Attendance at all lectures and timely submission of all class exercises and the project.
+There will be a late submission penalty for the project and you will only be allowed to miss at most 4 hours of lectures out of 24 hours (2 days worth of lectures) without a proof of medical note.

 Assessment